20 Amazing Restaurants In Kensington

 13. Capote Y Toros, SW5 0LJ

 Another Mediterranean gem in the heart of Kensington, Capote Y Toros is an absolute treasure.
-It’s an authentic Spanish taverna, that serves up the tastes of Cadiz.
+It’s an authentic Spanish taverna that serves up the tastes of Cadiz.
 Tuck into their exquisite tapas and sample their range of sherries.
 There’s often live Spanish guitarists there to add to the vibrant atmosphere.

-15. Montparnasse Café, W8 5ET.
+15. Montparnasse Café, W8 5ET

 Located in Thackeray Street, and styled on a traditional French café, this is the place to sit awhile at a pavement table with a croissant, coffee or a patisserie style treat.
 Dog friendly, the in house boulangerie makes the Montparnasse Café a winner for a lunchtime baguette or slice of homemade quiche.
-French street food at its best.
+French brasserie-style street food at its best.

-16. Kitchen W8, W8 6AH.
+16. Kitchen W8, W8 6AH

 A Michelin starred eaterie in Kensington that achieves the relaxed neighbourhood vibe thanks to its tucked-away location and modern European style food, which is on show in abundance in the three course set menu for £49.50.
 Get ready for fine dining delights including peppered carpaccio of Roe deer, fillet of Cornish pollock and elderflower panna cotta.

-17. Grato, W8 5EP.
+17. Grato, W8 5EP

-18. Cheneston’s at the Milestone Hotel, W8 5DL.
+18. Cheneston’s at the Milestone Hotel, W8 5DL

 Taking its name for the Anglo-Saxon name for Kensington, Cheneston’s is within the 5-star Milestone Hotel opposite Kensington Palace.
-The building itself is a tour de force – dating back to 1883 it’s the frontispiece of the most beautiful “Conservation Area” in London (it’s got a brilliant cameo role on David’s Kensington Walk).
+The building itself is a tour de force – dating back to 1883 it’s the frontispiece of the most beautiful “Conservation Area” in London (it’s got a brilliant cameo role on David’s Kensington walk).
 Sophistication and elegance are the bywords at Cheneston’s.
 The decadent and award-winning Royal Afternoon Tea is an exceptional experience.
 The dining is all about fine, contemporary British cuisine.
 Don’t miss the smoked salmon platter from London’s oldest smokery in the east end.

 Explore Kensington with our expert guides